Distribution-free inference with hierarchical data: Distribution-free prediction with repeated measurements

 \subsection{Toward inference with conditional coverage guarantees}

 In the setting of i.i.d.\ data (i.e., without repeated measurements), when the features $X$ have a continuous or nonatomic distribution, \citet{vovk2005algorithmic,lei2014distribution,barber2021limits} establish that conditionally-valid predictive inference (that is, guarantees of the form $\PPst{Y_{\test} \in \Ch(X_{\test})}{X_{\test}}\geq 1-\alpha$) are impossible to achieve with finite-width prediction intervals.
 However, access to repeated measurements may provide additional information that allows us to move beyond this impossibility result.
-In this section, we discuss possible targets of distribution-free inference beyond the marginal coverage guarantee, by making use of the repeated measurements.
+In this section, we show that access to repeated measurements allows us to go beyond the marginal coverage guarantee and enables control of the conditional coverage.

 Consider the miscoverage rate conditional on all the observations we have---both the observed training and calibration data, $\mathcal{D} = \{(X_k,Y_{k,1},\dots,Y_{k,N_k})\}_{k=1,\dots,K}$, and the test feature vector, $X_{\test}$.
 Specifically, define